yigitcancomlek/hw1-decision-trees/problems.tex.md

 To answer some of these questions you will have to read the assigned reading (Chapter 3 of Machine learning) for decision trees.

 To answer some of these questions, you will have to write extra code (that is not covered by the test cases).
-The extra code should import your implementation and run experiments on the various datasets (e.g. choosing `ivy-league.csv` for a dataset and doing `experiment.run` with a 80/20 train/test split).
+The extra code should import your implementation and run experiments on the various datasets (e.g. choosing `ivy-league.csv` for a dataset and doing `experiment.run` with a 80/20 train/test split, averaged over a few different splits).

 1. Assume you have a deterministic function that takes a fixed, finite number of Boolean inputs and returns a Boolean output.
 Can a decision tree be built to represent any such function?
 Give a simple proof for your answer.